fabryandrea/regression/README.md

 **2. The Dataset**
 The dataset contains 222,904 entries and 18 columns.
 The data was significantly transformed for modeling.

 * MEASUREMENTS: all measurements were converted onto a common scale (millimeter).
-Since measurements are defined by SHAPE (for example, a circle has a diameter but no length or width) all missing values in LENGTH, WIDTH, DIAMETER, and VERTICAL_GAP were filled with zero.
+Since measurements are defined by SHAPE (for example, a circle has a diameter but no length or width) all missing values in `length`, `WIDTH`, DIAMETER, and VERTICAL_GAP were filled with zero.
 Diameters over 10mm were dropped as errors.
 Unusually high values for LENGTH, WIDTH, and VERTICAL_GAP were left in the dataset and may result in worse predictions.
 The same is true for unusually high values in NO_ACROSS.
 * DUPLICATES: MATERIAL_DESCRIPTION and ITEM_DESCRIPTION columns were dropped as they contain information contained in other columns.
 * SALES OUTLIERS: dropped zero and minus amounts in sales, costs and price.
 Unusually high values were left in the dataset and may result in worse predictions.
 * DATES: the INVOICE_DATE column was transformed into new features (year, month, day, day of the week).